 - Add the official Docker rpm repository with the following command:

-Now install docker community edition package to install docker on your system.
-This is installed many of required decencies on your system.
+- Finally, install the docker community edition package to install docker on your system.
+This is installed in many of the required decencies on your system.

-After successful installation of Docker engine, Let’s enable and start the docker service.
+- After the successful installation of the Docker engine, Let’s enable and start the docker service.
 Also, enable the containerd service.